Revenues and pre-tax earnings per quarter were as follows in fiscal 2007:

-Pre-tax earnings show unadjusted values for Software AG Group, excluding minority interests of acquired companies from the beginning of the year up to the date of acquisition.
-Because of the acquisitions of these companies and the cost synergies achieved during the fiscal year, the presentation does not reflect the normalized profit allocation.
+Pre-tax earnings show unadjusted values for the Software AG Group, excluding minority interests of acquired companies from the beginning of the year up to the date of acquisition.
+Because of the acquisitions of these companies and the cost synergies achieved during fiscal year 2007, the presentation does not reflect the normalized profit allocation.
 For this reason, no forward-looking statements can be derived from this profit allocation.

 Given the forward-looking nature of these disclosures, the presentation of the previous year’s figures was omitted.

 |in € thousands||Sept.
 30, 2008||Dec.
 31, 2007||Sept.
 30, 2007|